xybytes/xybytes.github.io/_posts/2024-06-16-Abusing-Azure-Arc.markdown

   - Azure
 ---

-Over the past year, I have explored the capabilities of Azure Arc, a service that intriguingly integrates and extends on-premises environments with cloud infrastructure.
-Seeing its potential, I decided to dig deeper into how it works and its vulnerabilities.
+Over the past year, I have explored the capabilities of Azure Arc, a service that integrates and extends on-premises environments with cloud infrastructure.
+Recognizing its potential, I decided to explore its functionality further from a security perspective.
 My findings culminated in a presentation on a new attack vector at Bsides Leeds 2024.
 In this article, I will provide a detailed analysis of how a specific misconfiguration could be exploited by malicious actors to transition from an on-premises environment to Azure, putting all machines connected to Azure Arc at risk.

 ## What is Azure Arc?

 Azure Arc is an innovative hybrid cloud platform that enables users to control and monitor a wide range of servers and databases.
 This includes traditional Linux and Windows servers in on-premises environments, as well as databases and virtual machines operating in various public clouds.
-Azure Arc leverages Azure’s built-in functionalities, making it easy to manage resources in different places from one central spot.
+Azure Arc leverages Azure’s built-in functionalities, making it easy to manage resources in different places.

 ![Azure Arc Overview]({{site.baseurl}}/assets/images/Azure_Arc/azure_arc_overview.png)